th3spis/yara/readme.md

 yarale throws all yaras from a specific location, against a specified location or current dir if none is given

-yaralizer reads from a text file and creates a yararule taking each line as a string for the rule
+yaralizer will allow you to create quick and basic yara rules based on a text file with strings, or a quick template to start working on your yara rule

+For example, for the given the following text file:

+Yaralizer could create a yara rule like this: